 The third area of the research performed is about the contradictory incentivization, which is also addressed in the IDD.
 The principal agent theory is well-known within the insurance context and seen as one explanation for the unethical behavior of the intermediary (Laffont & Martimort, 2002, p.
 2).
 Within the insurance context, the principal (insurance company) hires and agent (intermediary) to act on behalf of the principal.
 This situation faces a specific problem, when the goal of the principal and the agent are not fully aligned (Ma et al., 2014, p.
 63).
 The dilemma can be seen even more complex because intermediaries perform tasks on behalf of both, the policyholder, and the insurance companies.
-The attempted solution for this problem is designing an incentive-based compensation model that is fully aligned with the interests of the principal and therefore also the interests of the agent (Cummins & Doherty, 2006, p.
+The attempted solution for this problem is designing an incentive-based compensation model that is fully aligned with the interests of the principle and therefore also the interests of the agent (Cummins & Doherty, 2006, p.
 383).
 The insurance distribution situation faces a complex agency principal dilemma, where the principal (insurance company) hires the agent (intermediary) to act on behalf of the principal but simultaneously acts in the interest of a third party (customer).
-The purpose of this research is to identify if a remuneration system can align the interest of the interest.
+The purpose of this research is to identify if a remuneration system can align the interest of the intermediary, the customer, and the insurance company and therefore eliminate the conflict of interest.